kahypar/mt-kahypar/README.md

 If you want to change other configuration parameters manually, please run `--help` for a detailed description of the different program options.

-Using Mt-KaHyPar as a library
+The C Library
 -----------

-We provide a simple C interface to use Mt-KaHyPar as a library, as well as a Python interface.
+We provide a simple C interface to use Mt-KaHyPar as a library.
+The C libary is available from the debian package provided with the latest release.
-On Linux or MacOS, the C library can be built and installed via
+Alternatively, the library can be installed via

 ```sh
 make install-mtkahypar  # use sudo (Linux & MacOS) or run shell as an administrator (Windows) to install system-wide